Translation and Fusion Improves Zero-shot Cross-lingual Information Extraction: Using Low-Resource Machine Translation to Improve Multilingual IE

-\paragraph{Cross-lingual Transfer.} The conventional cross-lingual transfer method involves fine-tuning a pre-trained multilingual language model, $f(;\theta)$, on high-resource language annotated data { ($src$)} and evaluating its performance on test data in other languages { $(tgt)$}.
-In accordance with the low-resource assumption, we assume access to an annotated dataset in the high-resource language (usually English), $\mathcal{D}{src} = {(x_{src}^i, y_{src}^i)}_{i=1}^N$.
+\paragraph{Cross-lingual Transfer.} The conventional cross-lingual transfer method involves fine-tuning a pre-trained language model, on high-resource language annotated data { ($src$)} and evaluating its performance on test data in other languages { $(tgt)$}.

+In accordance with the low-resource assumption, we assume access to an annotated dataset in the high-resource language (usually English), $\mathcal{D}_{src} = {(x_{src}^i, y_{src}^i)}_{i=1}^N$.
 The task-specific fine-tuning loss is formulated as:

-However, previous studies have highlighted the limited performance of fine-tuned models on low-resource languages that were unseen during multilingual pre-training or are under-represented in the pre-training data \citep{adelani2021masakhaner, ebrahimi2021americasnli}.
-Instead of continuing pre-training the model on monolingual text~\citep{wang-etal-2020-extending}, we propose the Translation-and-fusion framework, harnessing high-resource language predictions to steer low-resource predictions during inference.
-The framework encompasses three key steps: \begin{itemize} \item \textbf{Translate}: Use the MT system to translate the low-resource language test data into the high-resource language, $\text{MT}(x_{tgt}) \mapsto x^{\text{ {trans}}}_{src}$. \item \textbf{Annotate}: Apply the high-resource language supervised model $f$ to annotate the translated data, $f(x^{\text{ {trans}}}_{src}; \theta) \mapsto \Tilde{y}^{\text{ {trans}}}_{src}$. \item \textbf{Fusion}: Fuse the predictions of the fine-tuned multilingual model on the low-resource language, $f(x_{tgt}; \theta) \mapsto \Tilde{y}_{tgt}$, with the annotations from high-resource language translated data ($y^{\text{ {trans}}}_{src}$). \end{itemize}
+However, previous studies have highlighted the limited performance of fine-tuned models on languages that were unseen during pre-training or are under-represented in the pre-training data \citep{adelani2021masakhaner, ebrahimi2021americasnli}.
+As an additional approach to adapt to low-resource languages~\citep{wang-etal-2020-extending}, we describe the translation-and-fusion framework, which leverages annotations on (translated) high-resource language text to steer predictions on a low-resource language at inference time.
+The framework encompasses three key steps: \begin{itemize} \item \textbf{Translate}: Use an MT system to translate low-resource language test data into a high-resource language, $\text{MT}(x_{tgt}) \mapsto x^{\text{ {trans}}}_{src}$. \item \textbf{Annotate}: Making predictions to the (high-resource) translated text using a high-resource language supervised fine-tuned model $P(;\theta_{src})$: $\mathrm{argmax}_y\{P(y|x^{\text{ {trans}}}_{src}; \theta_{src})\} \mapsto \Tilde{y}^{\text{ {trans}}}_{src}$. \item \textbf{Fuse}: